CREA-Agricoltura-e-Ambiente/infosuoli/README.md

 # infosuoli
 infosuoli.crea.gov.it  - Database e cartografia digitale del suolo

 The CREA Soil database (https://zenodo.org/records/7589089), is getting compliancy with INSPIRE (https://knowledge-base.inspire.ec.europa.eu/publications/inspire-data-specification-soil-technical-guidelines_en) thanks to EJP-Soil & SoilWise Projects (https://ejpsoil.eu/; https://soilwise-he.eu/).
-This repository is aimed to publish the CREA soil database codelists, as csv files.
-Both the italian & english definitions are present.
+This repository is aimed to publish the CREA soil database codelists, as csv & json files.
+CSVs expose both the italian & english definitions while json expose just the english definitions.
 Codelists are listed as "Collection" & "Value".
 A collection aggregates valid entries for a single observable property.
 The collection is exposed by: localid, Language, collection, label, description, definition, status. a value is the valid entry for a particular occurrence of a single observable property.
 The value is exposed by: localid, Language, collection, label, description, definition, status, isEquivalentTo.